 Roughly three-fourths of a home theater’s power and emotional impact comes from sound.
 Indeed, a great home theater is as convincing sonically as it is visually, and perhaps the most important thing when it comes to home theater sound is ensuring that it covers the entire audible bandwidth, from the deepest bass to the highest treble.
 Accurate reproduction of all dialogue, every sound effect, and all music is essential to having an immersive, realistic experience.

 To achieve this:

-- Each speaker channel should have a distinct purpose as far as sound frequency and bandwidth and be positioned in a manner that allows it to perform as convincingly as possible (See: The Art of Speaker Placement).
+- Each speaker channel should have a as far as sound frequency and bandwidth and be positioned in a manner that allows it to perform as convincingly as possible (See: The Art of Speaker Placement).

 - The speakers should blend seamlessly and convey a continuous field of sonic vision.
 You should be able to pinpoint where sounds are coming from, and every sound should correspond exactly with the onscreen action.

 - Each speaker should be sonically matched with similar voicing and timbre so that, as the sound pans across multiple channels, its essence will not change and the entire sound experience will feel as if it’s coming from the same source (what’s known as the “precedence effect”).

 The center channel speaker is probably the most undervalued and overlooked audio channel in a home theater set-up.
 The center channel’s main function is to handle the immensely important task of dialogue playback.
 Thus, it has the incredibly difficult job of making the viewer believe that the words are actually coming right from the actors’ lips.
 Failure to achieve this means a much less realistic home theater experience.